Are all the drawers and closets in your home full?

 “Then make sure you have at least one person directing the movers so boxes end up in their final destination and furniture is placed right the first time,” Hale says.
 “This will help minimize the amount of heavy moving you need to do on your own so that you save your back and can focus on unpacking and getting organized in your new space,” she explains.

-The Problem: You didn’t pack your essentials separately.
+Problem 8: You didn’t pack your essentials separately.

 After a long day of moving, the last thing you want to do is rummage through five boxes marked “bathroom” just to find the toilet paper.
 Or spend 40 minutes ransacking every bag searching for your iPhone charger.
 Or wear the same clothes for two days because your extra T-shirts are piled beneath bags of shoes and winter coats.